 Talisker

-Based on the Isle of Skye, making them one of the most remote distilleries in Scotland.
-Make famously smoky, intense single malt whiskeys that are regarded as some of the classic examples of scotch, ranging between 10 and 35 years old.
+Based on the Isle of Skye, making them one of the most remote distilleries in Scotland, Talisker make famously smoky, intense single malt whiskeys that are regarded as some of the classic examples of Scotch, ranging between 10 and 35 years old.
 These are some of the best whiskeys in the world.

 Lagavulin